Modern Slavery Act Transparency Statement | Accord Mortgages

 Procurement of Goods and Services

 Procurement of goods and services is mainly via YBS, which has a broad range of predominately UK based suppliers, as well as a small number of international suppliers.
-YBS has a centralised Supply Chain function incorporating Procurement, which works alongside a network of Supplier Relationship Management specialists from different parts of the Group.
+YBS has a centralised Supply Chain function incorporating Procurement, which works alongside a network of Supplier Relationship Management specialists from different parts of the Society.

 Where we do use services outside of the UK, we use a mixture of offshore based (i.e. services that are not provided in our offices, but abroad) and onshore (within our offices) arrangements.
 As well as having the requisite contractual controls in place, there are on-boarding checks defined by Financial Crime.
 These are carried out on all individuals working at YBS locations, including those from suppliers based outside of the UK.

-Our Supply Chain processes include both due-diligence checks before we enter into contracts with suppliers and regular ongoing risk monitoring to ensure the risk profile of a supplier has not changed.
+Our Supply Chain processes include both due diligence checks before we enter into contracts with suppliers and regular ongoing risk monitoring to ensure the risk profile of a supplier has not changed.
 Our approach to risk monitoring and due diligence is reviewed on a regular basis and we seek to improve these processes continually, through supplier engagement, raising awareness of issues and requirements, and by delivering training to our key staff, who manage the relationships with our suppliers.
 We understand the importance of this and will continue to invest in our capabilities in our Procurement and supplier risk management.

 Our Customers and our Colleagues